UWC2-PYTHON/ProgrammingInPython/source/modules/Lambda.rst

     In [15]: lst
     Out[15]: [('Zola', 'Adams'), ('Chris', 'Barker'), ('Fred', 'Jones')]

-straightforward enough.
-But kind a lot of extra code, eh? and now there is this function: "sort_key" hanging around.
+That is straightforward enough.
+But kind a lot of extra code, right?
+And now there is this function: "sort_key" hanging around.
 You could delete it: ``del sort_key``, but that would be even more code.

 But with a lambda, you simply define it inline: